hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ## Complete

-Congratulations, you have completed how to setup foundry and write a basic unit test.
+Congratulations, you have completed how to setup Foundry and write a basic unit test.

 You have learned how to:
-- ✅ Configure Foundry and Forge with a Hedera Project
+- ✅ Configure Foundry and forge with a hedera project
 - ✅ Write unit tests in Solidity
-- ✅ Run your tests using Foundry `Forge` command
+- ✅ Run your tests using Foundry `forge` command
-- ✅ Create a Forge Gas Report
+- ✅ Create a forge gas report

 ***